This post may include affiliate links. Thank you for your support.

 Tender, succulent chunks of chicken, sweet red bell peppers, mellow yellow onions, herbaceous cilantro, and oodles of chewy egg noodles swimming in a savory, slightly sweet, creamy, curry-flavored broth make this Thai noodle soup simply slurp-worthy.

-If you’re looking for more simple, cozy chicken soup recipes, try these fan-favorites next: chicken and tortellini soup, chicken and black bean soup, and chicken soup with corn recipe.
+If you’re looking for more simple, cozy chicken soup recipes, try these fan-favorites next: miso soup with chicken, chicken and black bean soup, chicken soup with corn recipe, chicken gnocchi soup, and chicken wild rice soup crock pot.

 Why you’ll love this soup recipe!